Not a prerequisite before support begins. The foundation everything else is built on.

 Participants make the decisions.
 Families and carers are partners.
 Practitioners are collaborators.
 Nobody overrides participant authority.

-Gaming, art, Dungeons and Dragons, Pokemon, movement, and making things are not recreational extras.
-They are the mechanism through which connection, feeling safe, and skill development happen.
+Gaming, art, Dungeons and Dragons, Pokemon, movement and making things are not recreational extras.
+They are the mechanism through which connection, safety, participation and skill development can happen.

 Professional knowledge does not sit above self-knowledge.
 Our team is neurodivergent.
 Many of our practices exist because of participant feedback, not despite clinical literature.

-Supports are structured in three stages, built on attachment theory foundations.
+Participation is structured in three stages.
 Not a rigid protocol.
 A framework that respects where each person is and where they want to go.

 Nothing is rushed here.
-Feeling safe is not a checkpoint before support begins.
+Feeling safe is not a checkpoint before things begin.
 It is the foundation every other phase depends on.

-This phase is about establishing trust, understanding the person, and assessing needs and risk baseline at a pace the nervous system can tolerate.
+This phase is about establishing trust, understanding you, and noticing what safety, access and connection look like for you specifically.
+At a pace your nervous system can tolerate.

-Adjusted whenever the nervous system asks for it.
+Adjusted whenever your nervous system asks for it.
 A high-support day does not undo progress.
 It is part of the process.

-Maintaining gains, growing independence, and participant-led planning.
-The goal is always for participants to need us less, not more.
+Holding onto what has grown, building independence, and leading your own planning.
+The aim is always for you to need us less, not more.

 Dignity of risk is non-negotiable at every stage.
 You do not need our permission to make decisions about your own life.

-Every interaction is designed with the same principles that underpin the supports themselves.
+Every interaction follows the same principles that shape The Nest itself.
 No surprises, no performance required.

 You can take time.
 Ask questions.
 Bring someone with you.
 There is no script you have to follow and no timeline you have to meet.